 - be an Australian citizen

-- be enrolled full-time in an associate or bachelor degree, or a postgraduate by coursework program at RMIT in standard semester 1 and 2 in 2018 (part-time study will be considered in exceptional circumstances)
+- be enrolled full-time in an associate or bachelor degree, or a postgraduate by coursework program at RMIT in standard semester 1 and 2 (part-time study will be considered in exceptional circumstances)

 - be able to demonstrate financial disadvantage such as:

 - receiving a Government tested low income benefit or having a Centrelink Health Care Card

 - be relocating or have relocated from interstate or rural/regional Victoria to study in Melbourne within the last four years

 - be registered with the Ngarara Willim Centre for Aboriginal and Torres Strait Islander Peoples and provide proof of your Aboriginal/Torres Strait Islander descent by the application close date